rackerlabs/technical-blog/content/blog/2020/2020-08-04-aws-outposts-a-hybrid-approach-to-designing-hybrid-environments-part-three/index.md

 ### Ordering an Outpost Unit&mdash;What goes into creating a new Site

-There is quite a bit of information required before you ever see the AWS truck backing up to your loading ramp with an Outpost&reg; rack, and the first step is to create a **New Site** through the AWS&reg; console.
+There is quite a bit of information required before you ever see the AWS truck backing up to your loading ramp with an Outpost rack, and the first step is to create a **New Site** through the AWS console.
 After you log into Amazon, select the Outpost service, which lives under the **Compute** service submenu.

 On the creation page, enter an Outpost name, an optional description, a Site ID,